 The South Shore of Staten Island Coastal Storm Risk Management Project area is located along the south shore of the New York City borough of Staten Island from Fort Wadsworth to Oakwood Beach.
 The project is in close partnership with the New York State Department of Environmental Conservation and City of New York.

-Additional information is available by clicking on the fact sheet.
+Additional information is available by clicking on the fact sheet and the placemat for this project.

 *** November 2019 - Presentation Overview Update